GreenFrogMCBE/GreenFrogMCBE/README.md

 ## Donations

-I need money to maintain this project and keep it free: https://www.paypal.com/donate/?hosted_button_id=EMT6MHNNL3KBQ
+If you want to support this project, you can donate at: https://www.paypal.com/donate/?hosted_button_id=EMT6MHNNL3KBQ

 ## Servers that run this software